 In fact, research from Forrester shows that improving the user interface (UI) of your website can increase conversions by 200%, and a quality user experience (UX) can improve conversions by up to 400%.

-Therefore, if you want to increase patient volume and quality in 2021, investing in quality website design is essential.
-About 70% of web designers update their client’s website at least once every quarter, so it’s vital to have a modern design to keep up with your competition.
+Therefore, if you want to increase patient volume and quality in 2022, investing in quality website design is essential.
+About 70% of web designers update their client’s websites at least once every quarter, so it’s vital to have a modern design to keep up with your competition.

-We put together a list of some of the hottest healthcare website design trends that can help you succeed in 2021.
-Use these website design trends to learn how to improve user experience, boost conversions, and instantly distinguish your company as an industry leader.
+We put together a list of some of the hottest medical website design trends that can help you succeed in 2022.
+Use these website design trends to learn how to improve healthcare marketing performance, boost conversions, and instantly distinguish your company as an industry leader.

 Minimalism also helps a website load faster, which will improve user experience and increase engagement.
 In fact, research shows that a website that loads in 2 seconds has an average bounce rate of 9%, while those that load in 5 seconds have an average bounce rate of 38%.

 Minimalism also provides fewer distractions.
-By reducing distractions, you can keep the patient focused on your call to actions (CTAs) and increase conversions.
+By reducing distractions, you can keep the patient focused on your call-to-action (CTAs) and increase conversions.

 To incorporate minimalism, audit your website by looking at these factors: